bbauska/css-mastering-css/README.md

 &lt;/body&gt;
 </pre>

-<h5>You will most likely want to add some style to it.
-You can do this in the example below:</h5>
+<p>You will most likely want to add some style to it.
+You can do this in the example below:</p>

 <pre>
 &lt;div id="container"&gt; Site content go here &lt;/div&gt; The CSS file